-- 6. Remove the lug nuts and wheel. - 7.
-Position the spare wheel/tire on the vehicle and install the lug nuts with the cone-shaped end toward the wheel.
+6. Remove the lug nuts and wheel.

+- 7. Mount the spare tire on the axle. - 8.
+Install the lug nuts with the cone-shaped end toward the wheel.
 Lightly tighten the lug nuts clockwise.

 To avoid the risk of forcing the vehicle off the jack, do not tighten the wheel nuts fully until the vehicle has been lowered.
 Failure to follow this warning may result in serious injury.